sonata-project/SonataAdminSearchBundle/CONTRIBUTING.md

 * The related documentation is up-to-date.
 * Also don't forget to add a comment when you update a PR with a ping to the maintainer (``@username``), so he/she will get a notification.

+### Running the test suite

+We are using phpunit, the test suite can be run by issuing the following command:

+    vendor/bin/phpunit

 ## Contributing to the documentation

 You need to install the python tool to check and validate the sphinx syntax: